ht0324/ht0324.github.io/_posts/2025-03-30-Link-Archive-Mar-2025.md

 **[Tips for building AI agents](https://youtube.com/watch?v=LP5OCa20Zpg)**

 *   This casual talk elaborates on the blog post mentioned above.
 One interesting anecdote: when debugging reasoning traces from Claude, the developers sometimes find agents making strange reasoning paths.
 To debug, they try to mimic the model's behavior by themselves—looking at the screen for one second, then spending a minute thinking about the next path.
-That's some serious dedication right there.
+That's notable dedication.

 **[The Future of U.S. AI Leadership with CEO of Anthropic Dario Amodei](https://www.youtube.com/live/esCSpbDPJik)**